curl/wcurl/README.md

 should be using curl directly if your use case is not covered.

 * By default, **wcurl** does:
-  * Percent-encode whitespaces in URLs;
+  * Percent-encode whitespace in URLs;
   * Download multiple URLs in parallel if the installed curl's version is >= 7.66.0 (`--parallel`);
   * Use a total number of 5 parallel connections to the same protocol + hostname + port number target if the installed curl's version is >= 8.16.0 (`--parallel-max-host`);
   * Follow redirects;